sophiestephenson/sophiestephenson.github.io/_posts/2020-08-02-time-on-duolingo.md

 I had a good time with this short project, and I encourage you to go check out the [GitLab repository](https://gitlab.com/my-projects-sophiestephenson/personal/time-spent-on-duolingo-script.git) if you're interested in the script or if you want to use it yourself.
 Instructions are in the repository.

 Thanks for reading!
 Tioraidh an-dràsta fhèin!

+_(This post was written in October 2020, when I first created this website - however, I've dated it to when the project was finished, August 2020.)_